simsamelie/simsamelie.github.io/_posts/2025-09-17-random_forests.md

 Comparing to our baseling OOBE of $0.8443$, I removed each column that caused an increase in accuracy with $1$ being exactly accurate.
 Removing 'GarageCond' and 'GarageArea' caused the OOBE to rise to $0.8447$.
 This is a small win, but a win nonetheless.

-Training a random forest on this dataset saw a decrease in our validation error- dropping to $0.145$.
+Training a random forest on this dataset saw a small decrease in our validation error- dropping to $0.145$.
 However, our training error again did not improve.
 This made me a little suspicious; why was the model performing better on unseen data but struggling in comparison with the training data, especially since the validation set is randomly assigned.
 Submitting to Kaggle again saw an increase in the test error to $0.15383$.
 Perhaps a simplication is not useful in this case.
-Since only a few columns really matter, removing columns that matter less is stopping the model from making those final distinctions that increase its accuracy.
+Since only a few columns really matter, removing columns that matter less may be stopping the model from making those final distinctions between similarly priced houses.
 Are we taking away too much pivotal data?

 Alternatively, the model may just be overfitting to validation data- causing a spike in the testing error.

 ## Neural Network

-When comparing my model to a neural network, built in a very simialr way to my titanic model which I thus won't go into detail over, I spent a lot of time tuning hyperparameters and fiddling with the dataset in order to help reduce the overfitting.
+When comparing my model to a neural network, built in a very similar way to my titanic model and I thus won't go into detail over, I spent a lot of time tuning hyperparameters and fiddling with the dataset in order to help reduce the overfitting.
 This slowly made my model worse, with even the optimal hyperparameters not breaching past a $0.2$ testing error.
 Clearly, something wasn't working.
-In hindsight, I realise that my streamlining of the data was this issue- for reason I speculated earlier.
-My model was based on less columns, and thus the small distinctions that would class two datapoints apart in price were missing
+In hindsight, I realise that my streamlining of the data was this issue- for reasons I speculated earlier.
+My model was based on less columns, and thus the small distinctions that would class two datapoints apart in price were not made.

-- comparing valid, training and test sets to see major differences and thus help avoid overfitting
+In a final attempt to reduce overfitting, I decided to compare the training and validation data to see if the model was having trouble extrapolating.
+We can do this again with a random forest!
+Instead of our dependent variable being 'SalePrice', we can make it a binary indicator of whether the datapoint is in the training or validation set.
+Then, using feature importance, we can identify the most important distinguishing columns and remove them so that the model can better extrapolate to the validation set.

+    is_valid = [] #an array that will contain 1's and 0's relevant to the training and validation indecies in the main dataset for x in range(len(xs_imp2)):
+      if x in valid_xs_imp2.index:
+        is_valid.append(1)
+      else:
+        is_valid.append(0)

+    model = rf(xs_imp2, is_valid)
+    diff = rf_feature_importance(model,xs_imp2)
+    diff

+It turned out that both sets were very similar.
+This is expected since the validation set is randomly assigned but was worth a try nonetheless.
+This process would be more useful in cases where the data is linear through time, and thus the model would find it hard to extrapolate outside of the times within the training set.
+Removing highly differing columns could potentially help the predictions become more accurate!

+Initially, I believed this to be the case for the test set too.
+If I were to compare the training and test sets, I could remove columns that differ and thus improve the models accuracy.
+Whilst this is technically true- removing these columns _would_ improve the test accuracy- the test set would stop being a test set, through the definition that we understand.
+The strategy to improve the model has _used_ the test set and thus has seen data we require to be 100% unseen for best practice.
+So, despite this improving the accuracy, it's all a mirage and a trap!
+Do not be like me: do not do this.

+It seems I hit a wall with the neural network quite quickly, it was still overfitting despite my efforts.
+Let's move back to the random forest- there is something more we can do.

 ## Boosting
 - gradient boosting, tuning hyperparameters
 - histogram grad boosting
-- l2 regualrization
+- l2 regularization
-- jumped back to square one with the dataset, did some removing of cols that were distinguishers between test and training sets but didn't push it further if not seeing positive change in both the training and validation errors
+- jumped back to square one with the dataset improved things greatly! (did neural net again and got a much better score. not the best overall but still the best neural net)

 ## Conclusion
 - i think with this project i definitely learned that 'more complicated' is not always better. from the models perspective, less columns is less complicated of course but from my perspective altering the data etc made it seem like i was making progress in development when really i was backing myself into a corner